CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/Add-Claim-Storage-ProdSRN-manual.md

 **NOTE**: For ease of management and troubleshooting it is recommended that the user creates one Storage Pool per Protection Group.

 ### Requirements
-1. Access to the Production SRN in DCC.
+1. Access to the Production SRN in DCC-Foundation.
 2. Access to the SafeHaven Cluster

 ### Assumptions